 About Hannah Arendt

-Hannah Arendt was a philosopher who warned against the political dangers of the philosophy.
+Hannah Arendt was a philosopher who warned against the political dangers of philosophy.
 She fiercely defended the importance of the public sphere, but she was intensely private.
 Embraced by liberals and conservatives, she also enraged and engaged interlocutors from all political persuasions.

 Hannah Arendt, 1906–1975She fearlessly raised unpopular questions about the thoughtless embrace of science, insisted that human rights were counter productive, and courageously questioned the forced integration of schools even as she defended strongly the rights to interracial marriage and civil disobedience.
 In the pantheon of great thinkers, Arendt articulated the richest and most compelling vision of the human need for a public and political life.
 For all these reasons she has become the most taught and arguably most influential political thinker of the 20th century.